 European Health Insurance Card

-The European Health Insurance Card is documentation of your right to coverage for necessary healthcare when you are staying temporarily in another EU/EEA country or Switzerland, on the same conditions as citizens of that country.
-You should therefore always have your card with you when travelling in these countries.
+The European Health Insurance Card documents your right to coverage for necessary healthcare when you are temporarily staying in another EU/EEA country, Switzerland, or the United Kingdom under the same conditions as citizens of that country.
+Therefore, you should always have your card with you when travelling in these countries.

 Picture of a European Health Insurance Card.